mecid/mecid.github.io/_posts/2021-07-07-mastering-asyncimage-in-swiftui.md

 Here we use another *AsyncImage* initializer to access the downloaded image, make it resizable and apply the filling content mode.
 This initializer also allows us to provide a placeholder view that SwiftUI displays while downloading the image.

+> To learn more about image rendering options in SwiftUI, take a look at my ["Mastering images in SwiftUI"](/2020/05/27/mastering-images-in-swiftui/) post.

 Keep in mind that this initializer uses a *ViewBuilder* closure which means you can take advantage of any SwiftUI view modifier you need and build a super custom presentation.

 ```swift